pypa/packaging.python.org/source/tutorials/packaging-projects.rst

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Most build backends automatically include license files in packages.
+See your backend's documentation for more details.

 Including other files
 ---------------------